pa-yourserveradmin-com/cosmos_exporter/README.md

 Example Grafana dashboard is available [here](example-testnet.json) and it can be imported into Grafana via UI/API.
-Please note that a lot of expressions currently depend on instance ports and `job` value configured in Prometheus scrape configuration.
+Please note that a lot of expressions currently depend on instance ports and `job` values set in Prometheus scrape settings.

 It should not be a huge problem to adopt example dashboard to any configuration, so mentioned above just a note to highlight problematic places.